silogen/kaiwo/docs/docs/reference/crds/aim.silogen.ai.md

-AIMServiceTemplateSpec defines the desired state of AIMServiceTemplate.
+AIMServiceTemplateSpec defines the desired state of AIMServiceTemplate (namespace-scoped).

 A namespaced and versioned template that selects a runtime profile for a given AIM model (by canonical name).
 Templates are intentionally